TIHM Monitoring Service

 The service is available to:

-- anyone who has a diagnosis of dementia or mild cognitive impairment, regardless of age, who lives at home and is registered with a Surrey GP.
+- anyone who has a diagnosis of dementia or mild cognitive impairment, regardless of age, who lives at home and is registered with a GP in either Surrey, North East Hampshire and Farnham, or Bracknell Forest, Slough, Windsor, Ascot and Maidenhead.

-- people aged 65 and over who have been diagnosed with depression and/or anxiety and who are registered with a Surrey GP
+- people aged 65 and over who have been diagnosed with depression and/or anxiety and who are registered with a GP either Surrey, North East Hampshire and Farnham, or Bracknell Forest, Slough, Windsor, Ascot and Maidenhead.

 - regular carers of people who qualify for TIHM will also be offered the Service.
-The carer can be a partner, relative, friend or a paid carer who provides regular support
+The carer can be a partner, relative, friend or carer who provides regular support

 - People who are able to use the devices independently, without help, do not need to have a carer to receive the TIHM Monitoring Service